NativeScript/firebase/packages/firebase-auth/README.md

 const auth = firebase().auth();
 ```

 By default, this allows you to interact with Firebase Auth using the default Firebase App used whilst installing Firebase on your platform.
-If however you'd like to use a secondary Firebase App, pass the secondary app instance when calling the auth method:
+If, however, you'd like to use a secondary Firebase App, call the `auth` method with the `FirebaseApp` instance.

 ```ts
 import { firebase } from '@nativescript/firebase-core';